mmaksi/algorithms-data-structures/README.md

 insert, lookup, delete, search <br />
 <br />
 When data is hashed there is a chance that it will be stored in the same memory space of another data, causing a collision.
 There are many ways to resolve a collision, one way is Linked Lists data structure.<br />
-When there is a collison occurs, the big O becomes O(n)
+When there is a collison occurs, the big O becomes `O(n)`.

-- In JS the keys are strengified.
+- In JS the keys must be strings.
-- JS `Map` allows you to store and data type as keys.
+- JS `Map` allows you to store any data type as keys.
 It also maintains insertion order.
 - JS `Set` store only keys.

 ### Arrays vs Hash Tables